 The interview is a critical component of the admissions process, for those candidates selected for one after the initial screening phase.
 Candidates whose performance is unsatisfactory in the interview will not receive an Admission Offer.

-31. How important is the Letter of Reference?
+31. How important is the Reference Letter Form?
 What happens if I do not have a Pharmacist as my referee?

 32. Do I have to go to the University of Waterloo to be accepted into the Waterloo Pharmacy program?

 No. The University of Waterloo School of Pharmacy invites qualified applicants from all accredited post-secondary institutions and University of Waterloo students do not receive special consideration for admission.
 Experience has shown, however, that some students find it challenging to meet all of the academic requirements when studying at other institutions, particularly if they have only completed two years of study.
 There is one exception to this.
 High school students that are admitted to the CAP status must attend the University of Waterloo for their first two years of study.